-Many people who are just taking their first steps in "the wonderful world of hosting", assume that, because their desktop computer or the computer that will be used to create the web pages uses Windows, they must look for Windows hosting.
+Many people who are just taking their first steps in “the wonderful world of hosting”, assume that, because their desktop computer or the computer that will be used to create the web pages uses Windows, they must look for Windows hosting.
 That’s not true at all.
+The system that your web host runs has nothing to do with the system you’re running now.
 The pages can be created in Windows and hosted on a Linux box and vice versa.
 There’s no problem with that.

 Comparing Windows and Linux, one thing that has been often noted is that Linux handles high numbers of processes running at the same time much better than Windows – that Windows’ stability decreases faster when more processes run on the machine.

 This in the end means that Linux might be able to squeeze more out of the server, but in the hands of a knowledgeable system administrator, a server will perform very well, regardless of the operating system, may it be Windows or Linux.